Sagi Melamed: Career

 In 2012, his book Benartzi was published by Achiasaf Publishing.
 The book takes a personal look at a range of subjects and challenges that face Israel and the Jewish people, among them Jewish-Arab relations, relations between Jews in Israel and Jews in the Diaspora, the IDF, issues of peace, ethics and war, and economic and social topics.
 In 2013, the English language version was published under the title Son of My Land.
 Melamed delivers talks to Jewish and Christian communities around the world on these topics and others.

 In February 2016 he was elected President of the Harvard Club of Israel.
 In 2016, his book Fundraising: The Practical Israeli Guide was published by Matar Publishing House.
 His book Mindful Fundraising was published by Gefen Publishing House in 2021, and includes a chapter on Fundraising During Crisis written during the COVID-19 pandemic.

+Personal life

 Since 1998, Sagi Melamed has lived in Hoshaya in the Lower Galilee.
 He is married to Betsy and is the father of four children.